Born and bred in Leeds, UK, Alistair Brownlee is a proud Yorkshireman who has gone on to become a double Olympic triathlon champion.

 Also, by winning the ITU World title in 2009 Alistair became the first person to have won ITU World Championships as a Junior, an Under-23, and a Senior.

 Alistair’s Olympic-distance racing has been more sporadic since Rio 2016.
 He dipped his toe into middle-distance racing in 2017, winning IRONMAN 70.3 St. George and Challenge Gran Canaria, and he had successive second places at the IRONMAN 70.3 World Championship in 2018 and 2019.

 He stepped up to full distance in 2019, taking the tape at IRONMAN Ireland (with a cancelled swim) and then finishing in a blistering 7:45:20 at IRONMAN Western Australia.
 He made his debut at the ‘Big Island’ in 2019, finishing in 21st place after fading from 3rd at the start of the run.
 The big question is what can he achieve now he is fully focused on long-course triathlon?

 The answer to that in early 2022 was an incredibly frustrating “not much” as first he was forced to pull out of the delayed 2021 IRONMAN World Championship in St George due to illness.
-Just four weeks later he had to withdraw from the much-hyped Sub7Sub8 Project with a hip issue – more on that to come.
+Just four weeks later he had to withdraw from the much-hyped Sub7Sub8 Project with a hip issue.

 Double Olympic champion

 Alistair is a three-time Olympian and two-time Olympic Gold medalist.
 At the age of 20 he represented Great Britain at Beijing 2008, and the manner of his performance (rather than just the result – he finished 12th) gave a strong indication of future success.